phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 toc_sticky: true
 ---

-In this page, we will simulate a random walk and take a look at how well this allows a bacterium to reach a goal.
+In this tutorial, we will simulate a random walk and take a look at how well this allows a bacterium to reach a goal.
 We might not anticipate that the random walk will do a very good job of this -- which is correct -- but it will give us a baseline simple strategy to compare a more advanced random walk strategy against.

-## Simulation files and dependencies

-Please download the simulation and visualization here: <a href="../downloads/downloadable/chemotaxis_std_random.ipynb" download="chemotaxis_std_random.ipynb">chemotaxis_std_random.ipynb</a>.
-Detailed explanation of the model and each functions can be found in the file too.
+Specifically, we will build a Jupyter notebook to do so.
+You can create a blank file called `chemotaxis_std_random.ipynb` and type along, but the notebook will be quite lengthy, so feel free to download the final notebook here if you like: <a href="../downloads/downloadable/chemotaxis_std_random.ipynb" download="chemotaxis_std_random.ipynb">chemotaxis_std_random.ipynb</a>.
+A detailed explanation of the model and each function can be found in this completed file as well as the tutorial below.

 Please make sure the following dependencies are installed: